 Things To Do in Droylsden

-For many visitors, it happens at Droylsden
+For many tourists, it happens at Droylsden

-Simple facts About Droylsden.
+Facts About Droylsden.

 Daisy Nook fair is still an annual treat at Eastertime.
-Nevertheless, in April 1946 a record audience was present on Good Friday, at the very first Easter fair since the war.
+Nevertheless, in April 1946 a record crowd was present on Good Friday, at the very first Easter fair since the war.
 White objects in the river created a good deal of interest, it later on determined that they were in fact the leftovers of concrete road blocks to prevent tanks going across!

-The plaque to Charles Hindley, MP and social reformer located in the Fairfield Moravian Settlement in Droylsden.
+The plaque to Charles Hindley, MP and also social reformer located in the Fairfield Moravian Settlement in Droylsden.

 A Blue Plaque at Fairfield High School for Girls commemorates the life of Mary Moffat.
 It was revealed in July 1998 by Councillor George Hatton JP.

 A plaque affixed to Droylsden Library was revealed on March 22nd 1995 by the Mayor of Tameside, Councillor Pat Haslam, to remember the life of Harry Pollitt.

 Arthur Herbert Procter did not come to be associated with Tameside until after his incredible military occupation.
 He was born in Bootle and schooled at Port Sunlight and also Exeter.
 His blue plaque lies at St Mary’s Church, Droylsden and St Stephen’s Church, Hyde).